User - Friendly, Multi-Step Form | Easy User Experience

 - Creating beautiful forms on just on web, but also on mobile

 Impressive web form beginning with asking about user interest that leads to increased sales

-McDonald’s screens show you a very limited number of information on the screen, based on your needs.
+McDonald’s screens show you limited information on the screen, based on your needs.
 The classical menu in a restaurant contains a big list of all kinds of foods, snacks, beverages, no matter if they interest you or not.

 Multiple step checkout vs. traditional menu

-I have nothing against a good old restaurant experience with menu, but there is really a lot we can learn comparing those different user journeys.
+We have nothing against a good old restaurant experience with a menu, but there is really a lot we can learn comparing those different user journeys.

 Before starting our multi-step form generator, LeadGen, we used to run web design services for busines clients.
 Our website contact page was one of the key channel that helped us generate leads.
 Back in 2016, our founder Waseem had two pain points: how to get more leads, but also to ensure he gets the right quality of leads.
 In making those two components work, he could crack the code to consistently generate new business and grow his web agency.

 The Evolution Of LeadGen App Multi-Step Form Builder

 Inspired by Apple’s online support forms, that easily navigates the user to the right answer of the problem, he thought multi-step forms would be a good for his website as well.

 Step forms existed on few websites back then, but there wasn’t really any tool out there that would allow him to this type of form for his web-page.
 Waseem make a virtue of necessity: To create a step form, which he felt was the best route to more quality leads, he had no other choice than building it from scratch.